 For insurance agencies using digital marketing, developing content to attract customers is an important piece of the methodology.
 Content can be used to help guide page visitors through the buyer’s journey and encourage them to convert into leads and customers.
-The key is to understanding the buyer's journey, the stages that the potential buyer goes through and how different types of content can be produced to move them closer to conversion.
+The key is to understand the buyer’s journey, the stages that the potential buyer goes through, and how different types of content can be produced to move them closer to conversion.

 Customer begins to realize that they have a problem

 In this first stage, the person has begun to notice that they frequently experience symptoms of a problem.
 They have a feeling that there is something that can be done to rectify this problem, but they do not have a firm grasp on what exactly they seek.
 Those who find the agency website at this stage will benefit most through educational content, such as eBooks or blog posts, that help them understand their problem.
 Research and analysis can also help them begin to grasp how their particular situation impacts them and how it can be improved.